 As pricing has come down and with the introduction of new manufacturing methods, there has been increasing interest for used in golf, tennis, hockey and other sporting goods.
 Jewelry designers have also recognized titanium’s benefits.

 ISO Finishing has worked with many of today’s leading medical and aerospace companies to develop titanium finishing techniques tailored to their unique requirements.
 Whether we’re finishing machined components for orthopedic devices or tumbling 3D printed turbine blades, we take the same calculated approach.
 By selecting the machine and barrel size, tumbling media and compounds and combining these with the appropriate speed and duration, we are able to consistently offer customers the finest surface finish possible.
+Once that is complete, certain processes move on to anodizing process of parts.

 ISO Finishing has the experience and expertise to create the specific titanium finishing required for your specific project.
 From a matte finish on bone screws to a mirror polish on high end luggage hardware, we have it covered when it comes to titanium polishing.